-Through its Cultural Exchange Program, the CCP supports the growth and development of arts councils all over the country through relevant workshops and seminars.
-Through exchange programs with these organizations and with other institutions, Filipinos have been able to glimpse the beauty of different cultures from various countries, witnessing many a triumphant performance from highly-acclaimed artists all over the world.
+Through its Cultural Exchange Program, the CCP supports the growth and development of regional arts centers all over the country through its Kaisa sa Sining (KSS) partnership program, relevant capacity building initiatives and collaborations.
+Through exchange programs with these organizations and with other institutions, Filipinos have been able to glimpse the beauty of different cultures from various regions and countries, witnessing many a triumphant performance from highly-acclaimed artists all over the world.
 The Arts Education Program nurtures the next generation of artists and the audiences who will support their work through training, exposure and audience development activities.
 The Cultural Content Program develops engaging content for digital formats and new technologies.

 The CCP continues to emphasize the Filipino pagmamalasakit (compassion) in its programs that highlight the virtues of galing, galang and dangal (excellence, respect and integrity), reaffirming its commitment to the growth and development of the Filipino nation and its arts and culture.